kravietz/ansible-ipsec/README.md

 ## How are keys derived?

+### ipsec_secret
+The `ipsec_secret` constant is a master secret from which all pre-shared secrets for `ike` mode and keys for 'setkey' more are generated.
+The master secret only lives on the deployment server running Ansible and should be protected using [Ansible Vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html) or similar secret management solutions.

-Keys for both `ike` and `setkey` mode are derived from the `ipsec_secret` and endpoint hostnames hashed using SHA256 (the strongest hashing function available in `Jinja2` templates).
-Mixing the hostnames with the secret ensures each host pair uses a distinct pre-shared secret for key management and authentication.
+Keys for both `ike` and `setkey` mode are derived from the `ipsec_secret` mixed with endpoint hostnames hashed using SHA256 (the strongest hashing function available in `Jinja2` templates).
+This technique of deterministic key generation is used to make sure we can create keys that are identical between each pair of servers in the Ansible playbook run, but at the same time each pair has a key that is unique and different from others.

+### IKE mode
 For **ike** mode keys are stored in the `/etc/racoon/psk.txt` file and they are long term keys generated using the following `Jinja2` syntax:

 ```
 (hostname, inventory_hostname, ipsec_secret) | sort | join | hash('sha256')
 ```
-Note that in `ike` mode the pre-shared keu is never used directly in the key exchange process and the IKE protocol takes a number of cryptographic precautions to protect it so to the best of my knowledge this key generation method is safe for long-term usage in production environments.
+Note that in `ike` mode the pre-shared key (PSK) is only used for authentication of the two parties and is never directly used to encrypt the traffic.
+After authenticating both ends using PSK, IKE daemon (`racoon`) will then securely exchange session keys for ESP and periodically renegotiate them.
+The IKE protocol can effectively manage ESP keys for thousands of SAs at the same time and takes a number of cryptographic precautions to protect the PSK in the process, so to the best of my knowledge this key generation method is safe for long-term usage in production environments.

+### Setkey mode

-The **setkey** mode uses manual keying so keys need to be generated for each direction, and for ESP (encryption) and MAC (authentication) separately.
-In addition, non-secret connection identifiers (SPI and IPC) need to be generated for each direction.
-This is achieved by additionally mixing the `ipsec_secret` with static strings, one for each of the required purposes.
+The **setkey** mode uses manual keying in which we need to configure actual raw encryption keys used for encryption and authentication of ESP packats.
+Because we're keying individual SAD entries, for each host pair we must produce unique keys for ESP (encryption) and MAC (authentication) separately. and then repeat that for return traffic.
+In addition, non-secret connection identifiers (SPI and IPC) need to be generated in the same manner.

-Playbook run day number is mixed  into the key input to cycle keys on daily basis (assuming you run Ansible daily).
+Key purpose diversity is acquired by mixing in static strings ("ESP", "MAC" etc).
+Then we also add current day number so keys will be cycled on subsequent Ansible runs.
+Obviously, this is much less secure than IKE.
 ```
 run_date=(template_run_date['year'], template_run_date['month'], template_run_date['day'])
 ( run_date, host1 , host2 , ipsec_secret , "ESP" )   | sort | join | hash('sha256') | truncate(32,end='')